ehwreck/identicon_generator/README.md

 # IdenticonGenerator

-This project generated identicons that could be used in the absence of profile pictures for your application.
+This project generates identicons that could be used in the absence of profile pictures for your application.

 ## Installation